 Heceta Beach

-Storm watching can mean gazing into a thick blanket of fog, obliterating your view completely; or it can be an awesome show of gigantic waves hurling themselves at the coastal cliffs and beaches.
+Storm watching can mean gazing into a thick blanket of fog, obliterating your view; or it can be an awesome show of gigantic waves hurling themselves at the coastal cliffs and beaches.
 With wind roaring and rain coming down, storms on the coast can be very exciting — and cold, wet and unpredictable.
 For this reason, we recommend Heceta Beach because you can appreciate the crashing waves from the ocean view comfort of Driftwood Shores Resort.
 With every room looking out across the beach to the Pacific Ocean, you stay dry and cozy while enjoying the whole show.
-Always stay off the rocks, off and away from logs and debris which could roll or blow unexpectedly.
+Always stay off the rocks, off and away from logs and debris that could roll or blow unexpectedly.
 After a storm, while beach combing, please use caution when coming across discoveries.

 Storm Watching tip: The deli at Driftwood Shores has floor to ceiling windows, perfect for storm watching while enjoying a bowl of clam chowder, a hot toddy or a cup of tea.